What Will My Baby Look Like? 7 Factors That Influence Appearance - Baby Chick

 One of the most common questions expectant parents have is what their baby will look like.
 From the moment pregnancy begins, many people imagine which features their little one might inherit and who they may resemble.
 While some babies strongly resemble one parent, others arrive with features no one expected.

-7 Things That Influence Your Baby’s Appearance
+7 Factors That Influence Your Baby’s Appearance

 1. DNA